Fish Oil: Do’s and Don’ts

 Which is one is best?

-The only brand of fish oil that I think is properly prepared is the cod liver oil from Green Pastures.
+The only brand of fish oil that I think is properly prepared is this cod liver oil .
 It is cold pressed and from wild fish.
 This CLO is more like a food so it does not have the exact measurements of DHA and EPA on the label.
 That is because there are so many compounds in food that work together and we do not understand them enough to separate out.
 That is why it is important to eat whole foods as much as possible.
 That being said, I am not sure many people would actually eat cod liver if was not made into supplement form.

 Order the best cod liver oil on the market, especially if you are not eating fish a few times a week.